SnehaSugilal/Colosseum_Wireless_Network_Emulator/README.md

 - Once done, hit Ctrl+C in all four terminals to stop the Wi-Fi applications and the tcpdump.

 ## Part 6: Clean up!
-This concludes Colosseum Wi-Fi project.
+This part concludes Colosseum Wi-Fi project.

 - Once done with experimenting, it is good practice to stop the traffic and RF and TGEN scenarios by running the following commands from in one of the previous terminals: "colosseumcli rf stop" & "colosseumcli tg stop"
 - Close all the previous terminals.